-The 5th annual GRandJazzfest presented by DTE Energy Foundation will have something for everyone!
-We’re talking all kinds of jazz music – from big band to Latin to contemporary – plus dancing, face painting for the kids and much more!
+The 8th annual GRandJazzfest presented by DTE Energy Foundation will have something for everyone!
+We’re talking all kinds of jazz music – from big band to Latin to contemporary – plus dancing, free face painting for the kids and much more!
 Best of all, GRandJazzFest is free!
 Here are some suggestions for attending this popular family-friendly music festival being held Aug.
-20 &21, 2016, at Rosa Parks Circle in the heart of downtown Grand Rapids.
+17 & 18, 2019, at Rosa Parks Circle in the heart of downtown Grand Rapids.

-For additional local hotel information, please visit experienceGR.com.
-Hotels within walking distance of Rosa Parks Circle:
+For local hotel information, please visit experienceGR.com.
+Some of the hotels within walking distance of Rosa Parks Circle include:

 GETTING TO THE FEST